lxl66566/rust-simple-release/README.md

           # choose one binary to build
           bin: my-action-test

-          # features to build, seperated by comma
+          # features to build, seperated by comma (allow space)
           features: test1, test2

           # files or folders to pack into release assets, relative path seperated by comma